tlswg/tls13-spec/draft-ietf-tls-tls13.md

 NewSessionTicket and ClientHello messages might be retransmitted and therefore delayed, which might be hidden by TCP.
-For browser clients on the Internet, this implies that an an allowance on the order of ten seconds to account for errors in clocks and variations in measurements is advisable; other deployment scenarios may have different needs.
+For browser clients on the Internet, this implies that an allowance on the order of ten seconds to account for errors in clocks and variations in measurements is advisable; other deployment scenarios may have different needs.
 Outside the selected range, the server SHOULD reject early data and fall back to a full 1-RTT